-Polly’s added sunflower field to the farm for 2021!
+Polly’s added a sunflower field to the farm!
 There are 10 different stops along the sunflower paths for various photo opportunities.

-Visit animals and take a ride down the slide, then refresh in the store with new frosted blueberry donuts, food, and crafts.
+Visit animals and take a ride down the slide, then refresh in the store with apple cider donuts and drinks.
 Saturday and Sunday hot dogs and grilled cheese are available for lunch.

-Opening day is Saturday, July 24, 4021.
-Polly’s opens every day at 9 am but closing hours vary throughout the week.
+Opening day is July 26, 2022.
+Polly’s opens daily at 10 am, but closing hours vary between 6:30 and 8:30 pm throughout the week.
 Admission for all visitors over age 5 is $5 per person.